bugrahan-metin/MITM/README.md

 # Man-in-the-Middle (MITM) Application

 This is a simple Man-in-the-Middle (MITM) application.
-It is easy to use, and by following the steps below, you can intercept traffic between a target system and its network.
+It is easy to use, and by following the steps below, You can enter the traffic between the target system and its network

 ## **Features**
 - Easily select a target device on the local network.